spinner

 Allowed Values: [Integer, -1=Unlimited]

-Attempts to upload more than this threshold will result in a warning error and the images will not be submitted.
+Attempts to upload more than this threshold will result in a warning error and the base64 data will not be sent.

 Reference: In PHP the server payload restrictions would be found in the php.ini configuration: